holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/07_skills_assessment_3/lesson_plan.md

 ### Homework

-- Finish up to and including Problem 2.4
+- Finish up to and including Problem 2.4 of `Skills Assessment Worksheet`